First and Second Order Asymptotics in Covert Communication: Abstract

 \section{Abstract}

-\modified{We study {the first- and } second-order asymptotics of covert communication {with \acf{PPM}} over binary-input \acp{DMC} for three different metrics of covertness.
-When covertness is measured in terms of the relative entropy between the channel output distributions induced with and without communication, we characterize the exact \ac{PPM} second-order asymptotics of the number of bits that can be reliably transmitted with a probability of error less than $\epsilon$ and a relative entropy less than $\delta$.
-When covertness is measured in terms of the variational distance between the channel output distributions or in terms of the probability of missed detection for fixed probability of false alarm, we establish bounds on the \ac{PPM} second-order asymptotics. {For all three metrics, we show that \ac{PPM} achieves the optimal first-order asymptotics among all codes; for relative entropy, we show that \ac{PPM} also achieves the optimal second-order asymptotics among all constant composition codes.} The main conceptual contribution of this paper is to clarify how the choice of a covertness metric impacts the information-theoretic limits of the number of covert and reliable bits.
-The main technical contribution underlying our results is a detailed analysis of the probability of existence of a code satisfying the reliability and covertness criteria.}
+\editt{We study {the first- and } second-order asymptotics of covert communication over binary-input \acp{DMC} for three different covertness metrics and under maximum probability of error constraint.
+When covertness is measured in terms of the relative entropy between the channel output distributions induced with and without communication, we characterize the exact first- and second-order asymptotics of the number of bits that can be reliably transmitted with a maximum probability of error less than $\epsilon$ and a relative entropy less than $\delta$.
+When covertness is measured in terms of the variational distance between the channel output distributions or in terms of the probability of missed detection for fixed probability of false alarm, we establish the exact first-order asymptotics and bound the second-order asymptotics. {\ac{PPM} achieves the optimal first-order asymptotics for all three metrics, as well as the optimal second-order asymptotics for relative entropy.} The main conceptual contribution of this paper is to clarify how the choice of a covertness metric impacts the information-theoretic limits of covert communications.
+The main technical contribution underlying our results is a detailed expurgation argument to show the existence of a code satisfying the reliability and covertness criteria.}